ynemreuslu/WordWhiz/README.md

-# 📖 English Dictionary Application
+# 📖 WordWhiz - English Dictionary Application

-This is an English Dictionary application built using Android technologies.
+This is **WordWhiz**, an English Dictionary application built using Android technologies.
 The app provides word definitions, allows users to mark learned words, and includes random word suggestions.

 ## ✨ Features
 - 🔍 View word definitions and details